The Mystic Flower

-The Mystic Flower is a c.
-1890 religious oil on canvas painting by Gustave Moreau, inspired by Carpaccio's Apotheosis of Saint Ursula, which Moreau was able to copy during his stay in Venice.
+The Mystic Flower is an oil-on-canvas painting by the French Symbolist painter Gustave Moreau, created c.
+1890.
+A religious work, it was inspired by Carpaccio's Apotheosis of Saint Ursula, which Moreau was able to copy during his stay in Venice.
 At 2.53 metres tall, this original work closed Moreau's Cycle of Man by showing the importance of sacrifice by heroic figures.

 History

 Moreau painted the work at the end of his life, when he was reflecting on his works' future.
 He thus began editing the accounts of his works and creating canvases on a museum format such as The Mystic Flower.
 It was also an era when Moreau produced more and more vertically symmetrical compositions such as Christ The Redeemer.